443eb9/bevy_entitiles/README.md

 A tilemap library for bevy.
 With many algorithms built in.

-**Notice** that the crate is still in need of optimization and development.
-So don't use this in your formal projects.
+This crate is still in need of **optimization and development**. ~~So don't use this in your formal projects.~~ But I think it's already capable to be a part of your project.

 Strongly recommend that you take a look at the [`bevy_ecs_tilemap`](https://github.com/StarArawn/bevy_ecs_tilemap) library first, as it is more comprehensive and mature.

+This repo is under maintenance as long as this message exists. ( Hope this message can bring you peace of mind. )

+Notice that the following progress may be not up to date.
+Check the `README.md` in `dev` brach to get the newest progress!

 ## Currently Working On